 SUNCAT is very pleased to announce that Iniva (Institute of International Visual Arts) has become our newest Contributing Library.
-Just over 650 of their serial records have been loaded into the service.
-This takes the total number of libraries in SUNCAT to 104, plus the CONSER database, ISSN register and Directory of Open Access Journals.
+Nearly 350 Iniva serial records have been loaded into the service.
+This takes the total number of libraries in SUNCAT to 105, plus the CONSER database, ISSN register and Directory of Open Access Journals.

-SUNCAT would like to thank Jill for writing this post.
+SUNCAT would like to thank Nick for writing this post.
 If you would like to write a post on your SUNCAT Contributing Library and its serials collections or would like to join SUNCAT please contact the EDINA Helpdesk at email@example.com.